Democracy is hard work

 Show more information on Michał Olszewski

-Currently Deputy Mayor of Warsaw, Michał has spent the entirety of his professional life in public service.
-He was already working as a senior expert in the Office of the Committee for European Integration while studying International Relations at Warsaw University.
-Michał rapidly rose to become Head of the EU Funds Department for the City of Warsaw in 2007, and simultaneously became Chairman of the European Policy Commission in the Association of Polish Cities.
-Since 2013 responsible for metropolitan cooperation in Warsaw Functional Area and currently Chairman of Warsaw Metropole Association.
-Tirelessly devoted to improving the city of Warsaw, Michał sits on several municipal councils and associations including the Integrated Territorial Investments Committee and Labour Market Council, both of which he chairs.
+Michał Olszewski is a Board Member in charge of investments at PGNiG TERMIKA, Poland’s leading natural gas company.
+He previously served as deputy mayor of Warsaw, and has spent the entirety of his professional life in public service.
+Olszewski began his career working as a senior expert in the Office of the Committee for European Integration, while studying at Warsaw University.
+He rapidly rose to become Head of the EU Funds Department for the City of Warsaw and simultaneously became Chairman of the European Policy Commission in the Association of Polish Cities.
+Olszewski is also responsible for metropolitan cooperation in the Warsaw Functional Area and currently is Chairman of the Warsaw Metropole Association.

 Ivan Štefunko